Thames Valley Police: Equipment

-PCSOs only carry a radio and paperwork required for their role.
-All officers and PCSOs are equipped with body-mounted cameras.
+PCSOs only carry a radio, BWV and paperwork required for their role.

 Police vehicles contain a variety of equipment, which can include Arnold batons, shields, traffic cones, road signs, breathalysers, stingers, speed guns, ANPR cameras and more.

 Livery

 Marked vehicles use the modern yellow and blue retro-reflective battenberg markings on operational vehicles, as well as the Thames Valley Police shield and website link.
 Some semi-marked cars are used by Neighbourhood Policing Teams, which only have plain Thames Valley Police markings on the back and sides.

 Thames Valley Police stopped using the 'jam sandwich' police car markings between 2000 and 2005 when battenburg markings were adopted and implemented.

 Strength and recruitment

 Thames Valley Police employs 7,900 people and 908 volunteers.
 Of which 4,250 are warranted police officers, over 500 are police community support officers (PCSO) and 3,150 are civilian staff.
 Of the 908 volunteers, 500 are police support volunteers (PSV) and 280 are warranted special constables.

-Training for new recruits in Thames Valley is held at Sulhamstead House in Sulhamstead.
-Officers attend a residential training course, and are then deployed for continued tutoring from their base station.
-Officers will achieve fit for independent patrol status once on area, usually four to five months after completing initial training.
+Training for new recruits in Thames Valley is held at the Force Training Centre, Sulhamstead.
+Officers attend a (sometimes residential) training course, and are then deployed for continued tutoring at their posting.
+Officers will achieve independent patrol status once on area, usually within four months of completing initial training.
 PCSOs receive 18 weeks of training at Sulhamstead.
 Special constables see between six and seven months of training at weekends, with mandatory online training in between.
 Special constables will achieve fit for independent patrol status, usually within one year, but this is dependent on the number of tours of duty.

-Recruits usually receive their uniform in the first week of training.
+Recruits receive their uniform and kit in the first week of training.
 Warrant cards are issued at attestation, where new officers swear their oath at the start of the second day of training.

-Once the training period is over, the new officers are posted in a local division for a tutorship and attachment phase lasting around 16 weeks.